Memories of Idhún

 Memories of Idhún (Spanish: Memorias de Idhún) is a fantasy and adventure trilogy written by the Spanish author Laura Gallego, writer of other books like Finis Mundi or Crónicas de la Torre.
-The story is based on three children: Jack, Victoria and Kirtash (or Christian, according to Victoria), who are destined to change Idhún's fate forever.
+The series tells the story of three teenagers: Jack, Victoria and Kirtash (or Christian, according to Victoria), who are destined to change the father of the world Idhún of being destroyed forever.